simranketha/MASC_DNN/README.md

 ## Overview
 This repository provides python implementation of the algorithms described in the paper.
-We have used tensorflow for MLP models and pytorch for CNN and AlexNet models.

 ## Sytem requirements
+We have used tensorflow package for MLP models and pytorch package for CNN and AlexNet models.

 ## Installation Guide

 ## Citation

 Please cite our paper:
 @article{ketha2025decoding,
   title={Decoding Generalization from Memorization in Deep Neural Networks},